syncopika/funSketch/README.md

 ### installation:
 You'll need node.js and npm. `cd` into this repo and run `npm install` to install all the dependencies.
 Then run `npm run serve` to serve the application (with hot reload!).
 To run the tests, run `npm test`.

-For end-to-end testing I tried using WebdriverIO with ChromeDriver.
-Make sure that the chromedriver version in `package.json` matches the local version of Chrome on your computer.
+For end-to-end testing I'm currently using TestCafe.
+You will need to build the app, serve it on `localhost:3000` (see `server.js`) and then run the e2e tests via `npm run e2e` in another terminal window.

 Alternatively, you can run `npm run dev` to build a development bundle in the `/dist` directory and then `node server.js`.